 6. Reasons why your tracking code isn’t working

 If in case you don’t see any active users, don’t panic.
+Maybe your Magento eCommerce tracking code is not working properly.
 Look for following pointers to make sure there aren’t any mistakes:

 6.1 Cross Check your Analytics Code